PeerChristensen/newSite/content/home/about.md

 # About me

+I'm a data scientist based in Copenhagen working on many exciting and diverse projects involving predictive analytics, segmentation and data visualisation.

-I'm a PhD student in psycholinguistics at Lund University.
-My research interests include speech and gesture processing across languages and other aspects of behaviour and cognition.
-I'm currently investigating whether spatial metaphors for musical pitch govern how we 'think' about differences in pitch.
+I have a background in cognitive science investigating speech and gesture processing across languages and other aspects of behaviour and cognition.

-Besides my actual work, I'm passionate about making sense of data using advanced statistical and machine learning techniques.
-Here, I'll write about some of my data science projects.
+I'm passionate about making sense of data and exploring new techniques.
+Here, I'll write some basic tutorials of various data science projects.